Ryan-ford25/Milestone_Project2/TESTING.md

 - **Navigation & Call to Action:**
   - The "Start" button (`#start2`) begins the game and transitions users smoothly.
-  - The "Exit" button (`#leaderboard2`) allows users to return to the home page.
+  - The "Exit" button (`#leaderboard2`) allows users to return to the home screen.
   - ARIA labels are applied to all buttons for improved accessibility.

 - **Branding & Design:**
-  - The rules page follows the consistent styling of the site, ensuring visual uniformity.
+  - The rules screen follows the consistent styling of the site, ensuring visual uniformity.
   - The button layout is intuitive, with "Exit" and "Start" options clearly defined.
   - The list structure ensures that it is formatted correctly across all devices.